yalicee/fun-callback-heaven-march-23/README.md

 - need to make a request to the `/outfits/:outfit` end-point in order to purchase a particular outfit - however, there is a big problem.
 The person who has designed the server for this end-point has accidentally triggered the purchase of the item multiple times - ouch, thats going to cost a lot.
-- You need to use additional logic to prevent your final callback function from being invoked multiple times
+- you need to use additional logic to prevent your final callback function from being invoked multiple times

 ## Section 2 - Project Generator